dezeroku/arch_ansible/README.md

 ## Arch setup roles written in Ansible

-In the past, when I was distro-hopping at least once every two months, I've found it that it's not easy to keep track of all dotfiles and applications that I use.
+In the past, I have found out that keeping track of all the dotfiles is not easy, especially when multiple devices come into play.
-I've decided to do something with that, first approach was to define my own ["high level package manager"](https://github.com/dezeroku/i3_config) and I got tired with it quite soon (the fact that I was only starting to learn programming at all wasn't helpful).
+I have decided to do something with that, first approach was to define my own ["package manager"](https://github.com/dezeroku/i3_config) and very soon it became apparent that writing such a thing from scratch is not a great idea (the fact that I was a programming newbie was not really helpful).

-Some time later I've stumbled upon Ansible in one of the courses I was taking and it seemed to be just perfect for the job, with all its dependencies management, changing state only when it's required etc., so I've decided to move my config to it.
+Later on I have stumbled upon Ansible in one of the courses I was taking and it seemed perfect for the job, with proper dependencies management, changing state only when it is required and so on, so I have decided to move my config to it.

-Fast-forward till today, this repository contains a bunch of roles that I am using everytime I need to set up an Arch install.
+Fast-forward till today, this repository contains a bunch of roles that I use when setting up a fresh Arch install.
-It's not distro-agnostic, but serves as good starting point when I am experimenting with distros like Gentoo.
+It is not distro-agnostic, but most of the config (except for the `pacman` and `AUR` usage) should be usable as-is.

 ## What's done

 - [x] Small roles that are supposed to set up single functionality (i3 kind of breaks this rule)
 - [x] Dependencies correctly defined between these roles
-- [x] Playbooks for common groups like audio related applications, xorg etc.
+- [x] Playbooks for common groups like audio related applications, `wayland`, etc.

-Currently I am refactoring most of the roles I've written in the beginning, due to them being very monolithic.

 ## Profiles

-At the moment configuration is based global variables, take a look at `base.yml` for more details.
+At the moment configuration is based on few global variables (and can be fine-tuned with role-specifc ones), take a look at `base.yml` for few examples.
 The most important ones are:

 - username
 - ssh key generation options
 - email (to be used in e.g. git commits)
-- shell you're going to use
+- shell you are going to use

-There is a single `base.yml` configuration which should be used as a starting point and customized per each machine where it's used, e.g. the `g751` switches should be kept off on non-NVIDIA-Optimus devices (such as `Asus G751JM` for which they were written).
+There is a single `base.yml` configuration which should be used as a starting point and customized per each machine where it is used.

-`i3` role supports `1920x1080` (default in the role), `1366x768` and `1280x800` resolutions.
-Using this role on a device with a different resolution may result in a distorted wallpaper/lockscreen images, but shouldn't break anything.
+After all workflows and required tools differ a lot between e.g. laptops and headless servers.

 ## Commands